ravish-oo/opoch-toe-arc-agi-v3/docs/human_pair_programmer_files/reviewer_tester_prompt.md

 Ground rule: No adding tags, no relaxing encodings, no “visual guess.”
 Debugging is algebra on receipts.

-Per-WO Oracle Testing (ID: 3cd86f4f)
+Per-WO Oracle Testing (ID: 3cd86f4f) (arc agi actual data in data/ folder. challenges are in data/arc-agi_training_challenges.json)
 For each WO below, run the WO script on task 3cd86f4f and verify the expected receipts and/or outputs exactly as listed.
 Treat mismatches as contract bugs, not as “ok to proceed.”
 Do not accept heuristic fixes.

 Oracle ID 3cd86f4f: